Speed Through Checkout in Stores and Online

 Track Your Spending

-View your balance, available credit and RBC Rewards® points balance while you’re on the go using the RBC Mobile app1.
+View your balance, available credit and Avion Rewards® points balance while you’re on the go using the RBC Mobile app1.

 Setting Up Google Pay is Easy